exasol/transformers-extension/doc/user_guide/user_guide.md

   - ```second_text```: The second input text

 The inference results are presented with predicted _LABEL_ and confidence _SCORE_ columns, combined with the inputs used when calling this UDF.
+In case of any error during model loading or prediction, these new columns are set to `null`, and you can see the stacktrace of the error in the _ERROR_MESSAGE_ column.

 ### Question Answering UDF